 Size & Speed: In case of Vagrant, it has this sophisticated working problem, where it works only with full virtualization, no matter what we use, for instance, Hyper-V or Virtual Box.
 Vagrant is again a full-virtualization, in case of including the virtualization of hardware.
 Thus, it is large in size and heavy to run.
 It is also said that it’s difficult to be used for integration when it is launched in Production.

 Docker is based on par virtualization.
 This, in fact, performs the same tasks & roles as Vagrant, just once in Linux, and has an advantage in speed & size.
 Meanwhile, if the program used by you is large, and you require creating different containers for various versions of the program, then disk space acquires up to 5-6 GB immediately.
 Also, Docker starts up pretty instantly as here you don’t require initializing the system and container only needs to run binary specified for it by entry point.
 Meanwhile, in the case of Vagrant, a minimum of 5-7 GB is usually spent on just one container.
 Thus, it appears that Docker is faster in usage and more convenient in the size.

 In the case of Docker and Vagrant, they both can provide virtualized development environments, however, their approach to the problem is very different.
 Here we have compared Vagrant and Docker to offer a better understanding of which one of them works well to enable software development.

-Vagrant virtual machine needs to be launched upon existing host operating systems, thus they cost a certain amount of resources in order to sustain.
-Docker refutes requirement for hypervisor and whole of virtualization level, as here the containers can run directly on three most prominent operating systems, i.e. MacOS, Windows, and Linux.
+The vagrant virtual machine needs to be launched upon existing host operating systems, thus they cost a certain amount of resources in order to sustain.
+Docker refutes the requirement for hypervisor and whole of virtualization level, as here the containers can run directly on three most prominent operating systems, i.e. macOS, Windows, and Linux.
 This way there is a huge rise in resource consumption efficiency – a host running containers results in 300% increased efficiency when compared to running virtual machines.

 Speed of launch